springside/springside4/README.txt

-SpringSide is a spring based JavaEE application reference architecture.
+SpringSide is a Spring Framework based, pragmatic style JavaEE application reference architecture.
+It is the example and summary of the mainstream technologies and best practice in a Java enprise application.

 It has 3 major examples:

-1. mini-web focus on the minimal CRUD web application.
+1. mini-web focus on the minimal CRUD web application
-2. mini-service focus on the minimal SOAP and REST style web service.
+2. mini-service focus on the effective SOAP and REST web service.
-3. showcase demonstrate many other technologies used in a JavaEE application.
+3. showcase demonstrate many other useful technologies used in a JavaEE application.

 -------------------------------
-Please see the wiki -- http://github.com/springside/springside4/wiki for the details.
+Please visit the wiki -- http://github.com/springside/springside4/wiki for the details.